SioKCronin/libertas/HTI/README.md

 * Consider a heat mapping - percentage of years assessed in which the country was cited (resulting in a 10 year cumulative picture at the end)

 **Philip [Health Care Educator, 39] - Jan 26, 2017**
-* "It's hard to see the years advancing"
+* "It's hard to see the years advancing."
 * "I don't know all of these countires.
 Like what's that one? [points to Sudan]"
-* "Oh, I didn't see that 'Go' button down there"
+* "Oh, I didn't see that 'Go' button down there."

 **Carl [Developer, 38] - Jan 27, 2017**
-*
+* "I want to feel like I get a sense of intensity of activity over time."
+* "What countries am I looking at here?
+Like where's Syria in all of this?"
+* I like that I can choose the labor type.

 ## RESOURCES